tbtraltaa/medianshape/docs/getting-started.rst

 Export the `medianshape` library location to PYTHONPATH
 -------------------------------------------------------
-Put the following lines in the file, ~/.profile
+To use Medianshape library, put the following lines in the files, ~/.profile or ~/.bashrc
-* Medianshape library path
-export PYTHONPATH="$PYTHONPATH:$HOME/medianshape/"
+* export PYTHONPATH=$PYTHONPATH:$HOME/medianshape/

 Install cplex
 -------------